Is Single-View Mesh Reconstruction Ready for Robotics?: 3D Reconstruction - A Brief Taxonomy

 \textbf{Feed-forward prediction} is most in line with the standard use-case of deep learning architectures.
 For example, \cite{wang_pixel2mesh_2018} propose a series of convolutional layers to gradually deform ellipsoid mesh initialisations, \cite{fan_point_2017} propose an encoder-decoder structure to predict point cloud coordinates.
 For a detailed overview of such reconstruction methods up to the year 2021, please refer to \cite{han_image-based_2021}.
 More recently, other models use feed-forward prediction to regress 3D Gaussians: \cite{szymanowicz_splatter_2024} use a U-Net \cite{ronneberger_u-net_2015} to predict one Gaussian blob per input image pixel while allowing arbitrary position offsets for 3D Gaussians.
 The simplicity of this architecture enables very fast prediction at up to 38 Hz. \cite{xu_agg_2024} instead use transformers to predict 3D Gaussians based on DINOv2 \cite{oquab_dinov2_2023} image features and \cite{szymanowicz_flash3d_2024} rely on a ResNet-type \cite{he_deep_2016} backbone.
 Implicit representations can also be produced in a feed-forward manner: \cite{chen_transformers_2022} learn to regress the parameters of NeRFs using an image-conditioned transformer network while \cite{jun_shap-e_2023} train a diffusion model on NeRF MLP weight matrices. \cite{hong_lrm_2023} propose a model that maps from image input to triplane features which, when interpolated, can be used to query radiance information at spatial locations. \cite{tochilkin_triposr_2024} and \cite{boss_sf3d_2024} propose several improvements including data curation, masked losses for higher reconstruction fidelity, material and illumination estimation, and efficient mesh extraction.

 A major limitation of feed-forward shape prediction is that 3D datasets have historically been orders of magnitude smaller than their 2D counterparts.
-This has often limited feed-forward reconstructions to few specific object categories \cite{choy_3d-r2n2_2016,wang_pixel2mesh_2018,rematas_sharf_2021} as any attempt at open-vocabulary reconstruction would be too far removed from training distributions.
+This has often limited feed-forward reconstructions to few specific object categories \cite{choy_3d-r2n2_2016,wang_pixel2mesh_2018,rematas_sharf_2021}, since the limited data volume precludes effective training for category-agnostic reconstruction.
 In response to this, several works proposed leveraging pre-trained 2D vision models in a GAN-style \cite{goodfellow_generative_2014} setup $-$ training a 3D generative model with guidance through 2D renderings \cite{nguyen-phuoc_hologan_2019,zhang_image_2020,rajeswar_pix2scene_2018}.
-Simultaneously, significant efforts have been made towards scaling up 3D datasets \cite{deitke_objaverse-xl_2023} which has lead to impressive feed-forward reconstruction performances \cite{huang_zeroshape_2024,xu_dmv3d_2023,li_instant3d_2023,wang_pf-lrm_2023,zou_triplane_2024}.
+Simultaneously, significant efforts have been made towards scaling up 3D datasets \cite{dai_scannet_2017,deitke_objaverse-xl_2023} which has lead to impressive feed-forward reconstruction performances \cite{huang_zeroshape_2024,xu_dmv3d_2023,li_instant3d_2023,wang_pf-lrm_2023,zou_triplane_2024}.